DHTMLX/docs-todolist/docs/guides/integration_with_react.md

 #### Load data

-To add data into the To Do List, provide a data set.
 Create the *data.js* file in the *src/* directory and add data into it.
 The following example exports a `getData()` function that returns tasks, users, and projects:

 ~~~jsx {2,19,28,38} title="data.js"
 export function getData() {